 An entry ban prevents you from travelling to the Netherlands, other EU/EEA countries and Switzerland.
-You are not allowed to be in these countries either.
-You get an entry ban from the IND, the Aliens Police (AVIM), Seaport Police or Royal Netherlands Marechaussee (border police) can impose an entry ban on you.
+You are not allowed to stay in these countries either.
+The IND, the Aliens Police (AVIM), Seaport Police or Royal Netherlands Marechaussee (border police) can impose an entry ban on you.

 Are you staying in the Netherlands with a short stay visa or during your permit-exempt term?
 Are you unable to leave the Netherlands due to circumstances beyond your own control?
 Please contact us.
 There are some cases in which you can get an extension of your visa or permit-exempt term.

 The entry ban is imposed in a decision.
 The decision states the length of the entry ban.
 It also states for which countries the entry ban applies.
 In the event of an entry ban your personal details are registered in the Schengen Information System (SIS) with the note 'refuse entry'.

-The length of the entry ban comes into force once you have actually left the Netherlands and the EU/EEA countries or Switzerland.
-You are punishable if you do not abide by the entry ban.
+The entry ban comes into force once you have actually left the Netherlands and the EU/EEA countries or Switzerland.
+You are breaking the law if you do not comply with the entry ban.

 An entry ban may be part of another decision.
-For example, as part of the rejection of an application for a residence permit.
-If you can apply for review against the other decision, the same is also possible against the entry ban.
-The decision entry ban states whether you can await the application for review or appeal in the Netherlands.
+For example, part of the rejection of an application for a residence permit.
+If you can apply for review of the other decision, you can also apply for review of the entry ban.
+The entry ban decision states whether you can wait for the application for review or appeal in the Netherlands.

-An entry ban can also be issued against you independently.
+An entry ban can also be issued against you separately.
 This means the entry ban is not part of another decision.
 You can then appeal directly to the Aliens Division (Vreemdelingenkamer) of the court of The Hague.
-You are not allowed to await this decision in the Netherlands.
+You are not allowed to wait for this decision in the Netherlands.